Cream-IO/react-pwa-cssnext/README.md

 ## Usage

-Before all, **DO NOT USE THIS FOR A SPA WITH NO DATA OR NO API** It will be overkill and to much effort for nothing.
+Before all, **DO NOT USE THIS FOR A SPA WITH NO DATA OR NO API** It will be overkill and too much effort for nothing.

 - `yarn` will install dependencies
 - `yarn start` will run on port `:1111`